 Although it helps to be able to draw, many art directors are poor illustrators, relying instead on computer skills and photography to communicate the message.
 Also, it's the AD's job to select illustrators if the layout calls for it.

-Art Directors do not have a typical 9-5 job, and while that can mean long hours, it also means a lot of perks.
-Art Directors get to travel the world directing his or her team's vision on photo shoots and video shoots.
-Art Directors are often the first to get invited to attend gallery openings, or movie premieres, as their visual expertise produces great feedback.
-And the salary...it's very good.
+Art directors do not have a typical nine-to-five job, and while that can mean long hours, it also means a lot of perks.
+Art directors get to travel the world directing his or her team's vision on photo shoots and video shoots.
+Art directors are often the first to get invited to attend gallery openings or movie premieres, as their visual expertise produces excellent feedback.
+And the salaries are amazing.